Y’all know that I am

 - 4 medium-sized sweet potatoes, scrubbed well

-- 1 can chickpeas, rinsed and drained (or you can buy them pre-fried like I did this time!)
+- 1 can chickpeas, rinsed and drained (or you can buy them pre-baked like I did this time!)

 - olive oil